 In the world of online shopping and at-our-fingertips social media, the idea of waiting for something has become somewhat old-fashioned.
 Need some new shoes?
 Just click!
 Need plans for the night?
-Just text your friends and it’ll be taken care of!
+Just text your friends, and it’ll be taken care of!

 “The world of porn,” writes Andrew Brown for The Guardian, “is one where every desire can be (instantly) gratified… Nothing and no one matters more than what the customer wants.
-This predictably leads to horrible damage to those who produce porn, and to the people who are their product.”
+This predictably leads to horrible damage to those who produce porn and to the people who are their product.”

 Desire Isn’t Everything

-So let’s consider porn for a minute from that perspective: porn can ultimately be the gateway to this mentality of needing everything to be gratified all the time, even if it’s something like, say, an abuse fantasy or something else harmful.
+So let’s consider porn for a minute from that perspective: porn can ultimately be the gateway to this mentality of needing everything to be gratified all the time, even if it’s something like, say, an abusive fantasy or something else harmful.
 And yes, millions of people are buying into the all-gratification, all-the-time thinking.
 After all, porn is an enormous global industry that is instantly accessible to anybody with a smartphone and internet access, so it’s not surprising that the instant, momentary gratification porn provides might open some doors that would be better off staying shut.

 What Instant Gratification Really Looks Like